 Thursday 25 January 2018

-When BA (Hons) Television and Video Production student, Joshua Masters, entered a travel photo into an international competition, he hoped he would be in with a chance of winning.
+When BA (Hons) Television Production student, Joshua Masters, entered a travel photo into an international competition, he hoped he would be in with a chance of winning.
 It's no surprise, then, that he was ecstatic when he found out he'd won global travel agency Smaller Earth's 2018 photography contest!
 We caught up with Josh to find out more about his winning composition, and his hopes for the future.